 Over the other side is Playa de la Fossa.
-It is wide and somewhat quieter than Arenal-Bol, although both beaches do tend to become quite crowded during the summer months.
+It is wide and somewhat quieter than Arenal-Bol, although both beaches do tend to become crowded during the summer months.

 Of course, one of the major attractions of Calpe’s beaches is the dramatic scenery provided by Penyal d’Ifach.
 No matter which beach you are on you will be able to take some great photos.

 However, Calpe is much more than just stunning natural attractions.
-For those interested in history, there are some fascinating cultural and historical sights to be discovered.
+For those interested in history, there are fascinating cultural and historical sights to be discovered.